diliphebballi/udacity/data_scientist_nanodegree/core_curriculum/term_1/deep_learning/image_classifier_project/README.md

 ![Home](images/home.JPG)

-Results are better explained in this [blog post](https://medium.com/@simone.rigoni01/)

 When no image is give in input the application gives an overview of the dataset in the home page

 ![Overview of Training Dataset](images/overview_training_dataset.JPG)